 .
 Lazy loading of any feature module is achieved by angular routing.
 In other words, a feature module won’t be loaded initially, but when you decide to initiate it.
 Therefore, making an initial load of the Angular app faster too!
 It’s a nifty feature.

-Here is an example app-routing.module.ts
+Here is an example on how to initiate a lazy loaded feature module via app-routing.module.ts

 3. Shortening the import path